thakoorchandan/Hotels-by-Hilton/README.md

 <!-- Important Note -->
 !!
 Note : Before running this project,

 Please run the backend server which is located in (https://github.com/thakoorchandan/Hotels-by-Hilton-Backend-Part).

+Make use of postman to post the data for the specified routes which is present at (https://github.com/thakoorchandan/Hotels-by-Hilton-Backend-Part/tree/main/database).

+Please check the routers to post the data.

 Make sure to run the server using the code `npm run server`